 We are required to periodically review our deferred tax assets and determine whether, based on available evidence, a valuation allowance is necessary.
 The realization of our deferred tax assets, which are predominantly in the United States, is dependent upon the generation of sufficient U.S. and foreign taxable income in the future to offset these assets.
 Based on our evaluation, we recorded a net increase in valuation allowance of \$0.3 million and \$6.7 million in 2021 and 2020, respectively, against the net deferred tax assets.
 The increases in valuation allowance in 2021 and 2020 were offset by the valuation allowance release of \$9.6 million and \$2.6 million, respectively, related to deferred taxes for certain foreign jurisdictions.
 The Company reduced its valuation allowance in 2021 based on continued improved operating results over the past few years and expectations about generating foreign taxable income in the future.
-Changes in the amount of the U.S. and foreign jurisdictions valuation allowance could result in a material non-cash expense or benefit in the period in which the valuation allowance is adjusted and our results of operations could be materially affected.
+Changes in the amount of the valuation allowance in the United States and in foreign jurisdictions could result in a material non-cash expense or benefit in the period in which the valuation allowance is adjusted and our results of operations could be materially affected.

 The calculation of tax liabilities involves dealing with uncertainties in the application of complex global tax regulations.
 We recognize potential liabilities for anticipated tax audit issues in the United States and other tax jurisdictions based on our estimate of whether, and the extent to which, additional taxes will be due.
 In the event we determine that it is appropriate to create a reserve or increase an existing reserve for any such potential liabilities, the amount of the additional reserve will be charged as an expense in the period in which it is determined.
-If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities would result in tax benefits being recognized in the period when we determine the liabilities are no longer necessary.
-If the estimate of tax liabilities proves to be less than the ultimate tax assessment for the applicable period, a further charge to expense in the period such shortfall is determined would result.
+If payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities proves to be less than the ultimate tax assessment for the applicable period, a further charge to expense in the period such shortfall is determined would result.
 Either such charge to expense could have a material and adverse effect on our operating results for the applicable period.

-Our future effective income tax rates could be adversely affected if tax authorities challenge our international tax structure or if the relative mix of U.S. and international income changes for any reason.
+Our future effective income tax rates could be adversely affected if tax authorities challenge our international tax structure or if our relative mix of U.S. and international income changes for any reason.
 Accordingly, there can be no assurance that our effective income tax rate will be less than the U.S. federal statutory rate in future periods.